Brendan Bowyer: Career

 Brendan Bowyer began his career with the Royal Showband in 1957.
 His ability to tailor American rock and roll music to the tastes of Irish audiences, and his athletic, spirited on-stage performances made him a popular vocalist of the 1960s Irish showband era.
 On 6 September 1963, Brendan Bowyer and the Royal Showband became the first Irish artists to top the Irish Singles Chart, with the hit "Kiss Me Quick," which stayed at the number one position for seven weeks.
-They were to return to the top position later that year with "No More," and repeated the feat in 1964 with "Bless You."
-Bowyer took part in the 1965 Irish National Song Contest for a chance to represent Ireland at the Eurovision Song Contest in Naples with the song "Suddenly in Love", but could only manage fifth place.
+They were to return to the top position later that year with "No More," and repeated the feat in 1964 with "Bless You".

+Bowyer took part in the 1965 Irish National Song Contest for a chance to represent Ireland at the Eurovision Song Contest in Naples with the song "Suddenly in Love" but could only manage fifth place.
 Their greatest success was to come in 1965 with "The Hucklebuck," which spent a further seven weeks at the top of the Irish Singles Chart, and was a hit in Australia, but failed to appear in the UK Singles Chart.
 "Don't Lose Your Hucklebuck Shoes" returned the band to the number one position later in 1965.

-In the summer of 1971 Bowyer, along with singer Tom Dunphy, left the Royal Showband and formed the Big Eight Showband.
-The band spent the summers playing the ballroom circuit in Ireland but also spent six months of the year in Las Vegas, Nevada, US.
+In the summer of 1971, Bowyer, along with singer Tom Dunphy, left the Royal Showband and formed the Big Eight Showband.
+The band spent the summers playing the ballroom circuit in Ireland but also spent six months of the year in Las Vegas.
 Within a short time, Bowyer and the band made the decision to relocate to Las Vegas permanently.
 He was based in Las Vegas from then on, though he made frequent trips back to Ireland.
 In 1977 he made a brief return to the Irish charts with his tribute, "Thank You Elvis."

-Having enjoyed a semi-retirement phase, Bowyer returned to the spotlight, touring Ireland each year, some for months on end, with his daughter Aisling Bowyer, and a six-piece band.
-They performed his showband era hits, dance numbers, nationalist songs, modern contemporary songs and concert hits.